 During the Hungry Ghost Ceremony, we make offerings of food and water to the beings of the preta realm and chant sutras on their behalf.
 The food, freely offered, does not turn into poison or fire.
 To make this gift, we must overcome our own greed, and by doing so, we set an example for the hungry ghosts.
 This is why at many Buddhist homes and temples, small bowls are passed at the beginning of each meal to make food and drink offerings to the hungry ghosts.

-Although the ceremony is directed particularly to these beings, it is also a time to remember all beings who have died in the preceding year.
+Although the ceremony is directed to hungry ghosts, it is also a time to remember all beings who have died in the preceding year.
 After the ceremony proper, a purification fire is lit, during which time people offer the names of deceased loved ones.
+If you are attending the ceremony in person, you will be able to write the name of the person or people you are remembering on special funeral paper when you are here.

-Again this year, we will have a space to honor our ancestors during the Hungry Ghost ceremony, brining the ceremony closer to the Day of the Dead celebration that takes place around this time of year.
+This year we will once again be able to have a space to honor our ancestors during the Hungry Ghost ceremony, bringing the ceremony closer to the Day of the Dead celebration that takes place around this time of year.
 If you've been to the Hungry Ghost ceremony, you know that there are many Day of the Dead items used to brighten the Center.
 Now, we will also have a traditionally decorated area for photos of loved ones who have passed—grandparents, parents, or anyone you loved and wish to remember.
 Please bring photos to the Center on the Saturday workday preceding the ceremony.
 You can also bring offerings for that area, which would traditionally be food that your loved ones enjoyed.

 Please bring a canned or dry vegetarian food offering for each member of your party.
 Everyone will give this gift to the hungry ghosts during the ceremony.
 Afterwards it is taken to a food shelf.